 Last week, like ten years ago, one of the most common themes that emerged in the media was the “loss of innocence.”
-Remember those days?
+Do you remember those days?

-All through day one, TV commentators and politicians repeatedly assured viewers that things were under control, despite the carnage on the screen.
+Do you remember how, all through day one, TV commentators and politicians repeatedly assured viewers that things were under control – despite the carnage on the screen?
 Absolutely everyone declared America’s goodness and shock that we had been attacked for no reason.

 When did you lose your innocence?
 Hiroshima?
 Vietnam?
 The Kennedy and King assassinations?
 9/11?
 Hurricane Katrina?
 Obama?
 When did you lose it again?
 I’m not joking – If Americans by my definition live within an impenetrable cocoon, a mythology of innocence, then every time we lose our innocence, it is quickly re-veiled.
 If America is innocent – despite 250 years of slavery, the native genocide, Hiroshima, Viet Nam, Guantanamo and Abu Ghraib, despite our malicious intervention in literally dozens of countries – then every time we “lose” our innocence, aren’t we compelled to rebuild it?
 And every time we lose it again, doesn’t it feel like the first time?
 Not everyone, of course, has slept through history: African-American novelist Walter Mosely writes, “I have never met an African-American who was surprised by the attack on the World Trade Center.”

 National myths are the stories we tell ourselves about ourselves.
 They organize and justify existence, reconcile the gulf between ideals and realities, link us spontaneously to the priorities of the state and prescribe our reactions when our unexamined beliefs are questioned.
+They continually reinforce our sense of who we are.
 Myths determine perception, like the lenses of a pair of glasses.
 They are not what we see, but what we see with.
 They are so obvious that they never have to be “explained.”

 Myth tells us that if we persist in our innocent fantasy, Life will eventually drag us out of our denial, into a literal and violent facsimile of the non-violent initiations that tribal elders once intentionally created for their young people.
 Rumi writes: